roseadi000/CS260-Startup/README.md

 - [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch
 Do you love to tell stories?
 Do you need a place to organize your thoughts?
 The Character Detail Organizer allows creators to insert character details in an organized fashion.
-What to share your character with a friend?
-No problem.
-In this application, creators can share their projects with their friends and even work on a project together.
+You can create many projetcs with their own set of characters.
 With the Character Detail Organizer, the only limit on character development is your imagination.

 ### Design